 How to Make Maple Ginger Cookies

 These cookies mix easily without any extra fuss.
-You’ll need a couple of mixing bowls, a hand or stand mixer, and your trusty baking sheets.
+You’ll need a couple of mixing bowls, a hand mixer or stand mixer, and your trusty baking sheets.
 If you’ve got a 1-tablespoon cookie scoop, get that out, too, to make baking these cookies even simpler and quicker.

 Combine the dry ingredients.
-Whisk together the flour, baking soda, ginger, cinnamon, and salt..
+Whisk together the flour, baking soda, ginger, cinnamon, and salt in a medium bowl.

 Combine the wet ingredients.
 In a separate bowl, mix the cooled butter and brown sugar with an electric mixer on medium speed until thoroughly combined.
 Add the egg and maple syrup, and mix well.

 Add the dry ingredients to the wet ingredients.
 With the mixer speed on low, gradually add the flour mixture, and mix just until combined.

 Chill the dough.
 Cover and refrigerate the cookie dough for 1 hour.
 You can chill longer, but you may need to let the dough sit at room temperature for about 10 minutes until it’s more easily scooped.